VESTA-010

 Step 2 Press 3 while inserting the removed battery back in

-Step 3 Continue pressing 3 until 3 short beeps to indicate successful reset
+Step 3 Continue pressing 3 until 3 short beeps to indicate a successful reset

 Step 4 Release 3